 2. Give yourself time to adjust

 The time needed to process these thoughts and emotions will vary from person to person, move to move.
-Just because someone else may have processed and adjusted to the same type of situation in a specific time frame, doesn’t mean you will have the same experience.
-The time needed to process and adjust can be dramatically different based on external and internal factors – anything ranging from location, to language barriers, to culture shock, to specific aspects of your recovery – know that everyone’s experience will differ, and it’s not helpful to try to compare yours with anyone else’s.
+Just because someone else processed and adjusted to the same type of situation in a specific time frame, doesn’t mean you will have the same experience.
+The time needed to process and adjust can be dramatically different based on external and internal factors.
+Anything ranging from location, to language barriers, to culture shock, to specific aspects of your recovery.
+Know that everyone’s experience will differ.
+It’s not helpful to try to compare yours with anyone else’s.

 3. Be patient with yourself

 Because the time necessary to process and adjust to a move differs for everyone, it’s important to be patient with yourself.
-Know that you are doing the best you can with the situation you are in, and it’s okay to not be okay for a little while, as long as you just keep pushing forward.
+Know that you are doing the best you can with the situation you are in.
+It’s okay to not be okay for a little while, as long as you just keep pushing forward.